 Paths in the park lead you to its northern edge, where you can see Fukuoka Tower , and the northern parts of Fukuoka City, including the islands of Shikanoshima and Nokonoshima .
 The trails are favored by local runners.

 The spot blossoms in late winter and spring

-There are around 1,300 cherry trees in the park, which flower during hanami season starting in mid-April.
+There are around 1,300 cherry trees in the park, which flower during hanami season starting in late-March.
 The park is popular with locals wanting to picnic beneath the flowering cherry trees.
 There are also many plum trees interspersed between the cherry trees that bloom slightly earlier but no less spectacularly.